1626 S. Tejon St. Colorado Springs, CO 80905 | (719) 465-6321

 _______________________________________________________________________________

-Birgitta De Pree is co-founder of the Millibo Art Theatre and has served as the MAT’s Artistic Director for over twenty years.
-A graduate of Oberlin College, she received her MFA in performance from the National Theater Conservatory and has spent the last three decades working throughout Colorado as a performer, director, and educator.
-She is currently an assistant professor of Theatre at the University of Colorado in Colorado Springs.
-Birgitta is a five-time recipient of the Gazette’s Best of the Springs “Best Actress” Award.
-She thanks her daughter and clown husband, Jim, for making this adventure so joyful!
+BIRGITTA DE PREE (Creator) is the co-founder of the Millibo Art Theatre and has served as Artistic Director for over twenty years.
+She received her MFA from the National Theater Conservatory and has spent the last three decades working as a theatre performer, director, and educator.
+She is currently an assistant professor of Theatre at UCCS.
+Thank you, Jim, and Lisbet for all the adventures!

 SEATING: